 To make up for “lost time”, Michael set out to record and release 52 songs in 2021 – one song per week for a whole year.
 Many of the songs would be brand new or recently composed; others 20-30 years old but never before recorded.
 The project proved to be pretty immersive, with Michael spending dozens of hours each week trying to get a new song finished and released every Tuesday.
 For many of the songs, he also produced a video (after teaching himself to do video editing!).

 After successfully releasing 17 songs in 17 weeks, Michael found himself back on the road regularly playing gigs, and there simply wasn’t enough time to continue recording and producing new songs.
 So he decided to take a hiatus from the “52 SONGS” project.
-But with the arrival of 2022, Michael hopes to pick the project back up and and start recording songs at a more leisurely pace.
+Time permitting, Michael hopes to pick the project back up and and start recording songs at a more leisurely pace.

 Come along for the ride and explore the songwriting journey of a troubadour who has spent his entire life immersed in music.